 In all the above models, we make use of cause effect diagrams and system dynamic models to study the benefits of integration.
 We study the effect of reactive (feedback) and also the proactive (feedforward) use of information for service centre resource management.

 Viswanadham, N. and Desai, Vijay, "A Study of Benefits of Information Sharing between Production Systems and Service Centers" (2004).
-ICEB 2004 Proceedings.
+ICEB 2004 Proceedings (Beijing, China).
 14.